andreismael/SQL-to-CSV-to-Azure-using-Python/README.md

 ![replaceAzureConnectionInfoScript](https://github.com/andreismael/SQLServer-to-CSV-to-AzureBlobStorage-using-Python/blob/master/Images/replaceAzureConnectionInfoScript.png)

 8. Run CreateNewProject.py.
-Press 1 to input the project name(*same of view name, without prefix v_*) and press 3 to create the structure folder of the project.
+Press 1 to input the project name(*same name of view, without prefix v_*) and press 3 to create the structure folder of the project.
 After that, press 1 to create the container in Azure.
 9. Consult logs in Analytics/Scripts/Logs and copy the "Azure Container URL".
 You will need this for the PowerBI steps.

 ![containerURL](https://github.com/andreismael/SQLServer-to-CSV-to-AzureBlobStorage-using-Python/blob/master/Images/containerURL.png)